appwrite/appwrite/CONTRIBUTING.md

 ## Introducing New Features

-We whould 💖 you to contribute to Appwrite, but we whould also like to make sure Appwrite is as great as possible and loyal to its vision and mission statement 🙏.
+We would 💖 you to contribute to Appwrite, but we would also like to make sure Appwrite is as great as possible and loyal to its vision and mission statement 🙏.

 For us to find the right balance, please open an issue explaining your ideas before intoducing a new pull requests.